hydpy-dev/hydpy/hydpy/docs/development.rst

 refused.

 Of course, it is not always as easy as in the given example.
-Not only your branches, but also those of the forks you want to contribute to evolve.
+Not only your branches, but also the main line of development evolves.
 Often, you will have to retrieve changes from the main branch and eventually resolve some conflicts before you can make "good" pull request.
 See much more thorough explanations as `Pro Git`_ on how to improve your skills in using Git.
+Here is a very nice description on `How to Rebase a Pull Request`_ (this could be good starting point for explaining how to add newly developed models into the main line in this documentation).

 HydPy Style Guide
 _________________